 Leading Fellowship Program

-The Procedural Dermatology Fellowship at Dayton Skin Surgery Center (DSSC), originated in 2004 and directed by Heidi Donnelly, MD, is accredited with the Accreditation Council of Graduate Medical Education (ACGME) and American College of Mohs Surgery (ACMS).
+The Procedural Dermatology Fellowship at Dayton Skin Surgery Center (DSSC) originated in 2004.
+Directed by Heidi Donnelly, MD, our program is accredited with the Accreditation Council of Graduate Medical Education (ACGME) and American College of Mohs Surgery (ACMS).

-Dr. Donnelly is the owner and Medical Director of Dayton Skin Surgery Center, as well as a Clinical Associate Professor in the Department of Dermatology at Wright State University (WSU) and the Director of Dermatologic Surgery and Mohs Micrographic Surgery.
+Dr. Donnelly is the owner and medical director of Dayton Skin Care.
+She serves as a clinical associate professor in the Department of Dermatology at Wright State University, where she is also the Director of Dermatologic and Mohs Micrographic Surgery.
 WSU dermatology residents rotate one day a week within the practice.
 The fellow participates in the monthly didactic lectures, a lecture series provided by Dr. Thomas Lewis, bi-monthly cadaver labs, and the quarterly journals clubs held with the WSU dermatology residents.
 There is an extensive fellowship cadaver lab course curriculum that is covered during the fellowship year.
 The curriculum includes but is not limited to: anatomy, facial danger zones and all flaps and graphs separated by anatomical site.
 Suboptimal clinical outcomes are also recreated in the cadaver lab and new techniques and closure options reviewed.
 Dr. Lewis also serves as a curriculum advisor and faculty member for the Dayton Skin Surgery Center Fellowship Program.

 Office hours are Monday through Friday, 8:00 AM to 5:00 PM with no in-house call.
 Mohs surgery is performed three to five days per week.
 Typically, one day per week will be utilized for laser surgery, consultations, excisions, and surgical follow up appointments and research.